robertl0500/15-minute-analysis/README.md

 Joseph: data search for religious institutes, data import/clean up

-Cara: Data search for SD and DC locations (schools, hospitals, parks, transportation, and parks), data import/clean up
+Cara: Data search for SD and DC locations (schools, hospitals, parks, transportation, and parks), data import/clean up, SD analysis, Notebook Annotation

 All: decide on who will give the presentation (everyone, some, etc?)
 Some projects have a student make the presentation, but not present.
 Others have everyone present.